marks12/php-cli/README.md

 ```
 ## Run commands

-For running self command in cli.php you can vew functions help like this:
+For running command in cli.php you can view functions help like this:

 ```BASH
 $ ./cli.php